 The bill aims to enhance protections for individuals seeking medical assistance during drug-related overdoses and to ensure access to life-saving care and substance use services.
-It amends existing laws to stipulate that individuals acting in good faith to seek help for someone experiencing an overdose, as well as those who themselves experience an overdose, cannot be arrested, charged, or convicted for possession or use of controlled substances if the evidence for such charges arises from the overdose incident.
-Additionally, the bill provides immunity from civil forfeiture of property and penalties for violations of certain orders, provided that these actions are related to the overdose situation.
+It amends several sections of the Revised Code of Washington (RCW) to provide immunity from arrest, prosecution, or civil forfeiture for individuals who, in good faith, seek help for someone experiencing an overdose or for those who themselves are in need of medical assistance due to an overdose.
+Specifically, it states that such individuals may not be charged or convicted for possession or use of controlled substances if the evidence was obtained as a result of the overdose.
+Additionally, the bill includes provisions that protect individuals from penalties related to violations of restraining orders, probation, or nonviolent charges under similar circumstances.

 Engrossed Bill: 69.50.315, 10.31.100, 69.50.4121